Research and Sponsored Programs

 Where: Science II building

-DataFest is a weekend-long data analysis challenge where teams of students have less than 48 hours to analyze and extract meaning from a large and complex dataset provided by a secret sponsor.
+In short, DataFest is a weekend-long data analysis challenge where teams of students have less than 48 hours to analyze and extract meaning from a large and complex dataset provided by a secret sponsor.
 The sponsoring organization and dataset are only revealed once the competition begins.
-At the end, teams have 5 minutes to present their findings to a panel of judges who determine winners based on various categories.
+Mentors will be available throughout the weekend to help guide teams.
+At the end, teams have 5 minutes to present their findings to a panel of judges who determine winners based on various categories!

-DataFest is free and open to any college student (undergraduates and masters) of any major and any level of data analysis experience!
+DataFest is free and open to any college student (undergraduate or masters) of any major and any level of data analysis experience!
 At DataFest, students get a chance to get creative with data, mingle with data analysis professionals from industry and academia, and compete for awards and glory!
+Plus, there will be food and snacks throughout the weekend!
+The competition is open to students only, but interested faculty and guests are welcome to participate as a mentor.
+All interested students and mentors can click here to pre-register.